-No waivers will be granted for events taking place on or after January 24, 2022.
+No waivers will be granted for events taking place on or after January 20, 2025.
 This waiver request must be submitted by a school administrator.
 No waivers from a coach, student, or student's parent(s) will be acknowledged.
 Students may not request a waiver in order to participate in a bowling league.
 While the waiver is intended for single/ individual (not team) bowling events, waivers will be considered for dual bowling events such as father- daughter, mother-son events.

 Name of Member School Making Request:

-Name of Student Making Request: Grade:
+Name of Student Making Request: (check one) Name of Non-Interscholastic Event: (check one)

-1 st Request 2 nd Request(check one)

-Name of Non-Interscholastic Event :

-ocation of Event (City, State):
+Location of Event (City, State):

 Date(s) of Event:

-lead Coach's Name: Email:
+Head Coach's Name: Email:

 Athletic Director's Name: Email:

-thletic Director's Signature:
+Athletic Director's Signature:

-Email request to emason @ohsaa.org or fax to 614-267-16 77 Attn: Emily Mason (email preferred d).
+Email request to emason@ohsaa.org

 Office Use Only:

-Approval By: ate:
+Approval By: Signature of OHSAA Administrator Date:

-- 5 f OHSAA Administrator OHSAA Bowling Tournament if that student continues to par rticinato

-m.
-Any participation on or after the non-interscholastic date •